top of page

 The Taūla Clinic

-At the Taūla Clinic, your therapist will collaborate with you (at your pace) to identify your therapeutic needs and goals and discuss how therapy may be helpful for you.
+Anne-Marie will collaborate with you (at your pace) to identify your therapeutic needs and goals and discuss how therapy may be helpful for you.
 The role of your therapist is primarily as a professional listener and a collaborator alongside your journey.
 Guided by your goals, our therapists will provide therapeutic rapport, skills and techniques to support you to meet your identified needs.

-Our name Taūla means anchor and is derived from Vagahau Niue, the language of Polynesian people from the Island of Niue in the South Pacific.
+The name Taūla means anchor and is derived from Vagahau Niue, the language of Polynesian people from the Island of Niue in the South Pacific.
 The Taūla Clinic aims to provide a safe space (harbor) where you can metaphorically anchor down during challenging times.
 In therapeutic work, an anchor will also represent the knowledge, actions and values that you engage to hold steady in unsettling situations or uncertain times.
 In collaboration with your trained therapist, your identified anchors are explored to understand, guide and strengthen your ability to cope when faced with challenges, by promoting awareness, choice, calm and clarity.

-Our areas of interest include:
+Areas of interest include:

 • Anxiety & Depression